 We encourage and support the children to read daily both in and out of school.
 The children will enjoy listening and sharing stories every day in class.
 They will also continue to have access to a variety of online reading books using their log in for Bug Club.

 At South Failsworth Primary School a positive attitude to learning and good behaviour is celebrated using our reward system.
 Children are awarded mission merits for following the Secrets of Success.
 Their learning and behaviour are also celebrated in class.

-Due to the coronavirus the children did not take part in the Year 1 Phonics Screening Check in June 2020.
+Due to the coronavirus pandemic, the children did not take part in the Year 1 Phonics Screening Check in June 2021.
 As a result, the children are now required to take this check during the Autumn term in Year 2.